 - Books will hold your ebook and audiobook library.
 (Previously, Books only managed ebooks; it has inherited audiobooks from iTunes.)

-One problem that users will encounter with these new apps is where the files are stored.
+One problem that users will encounter, when they first start working with these new apps, is where the files are stored.
 Instead of them all being in an iTunes Media folder, which can be on your Mac or on an external or network drive, some of these files will be moved.
 This can be problematic if you have a Mac with an SSD that has limited storage, and had previously kept all your media files on an external location, as macOS tries to move some files when you upgrade.
 Your music and video files will remain on the external drive, but podcasts and audiobooks will be moved.
+If you’re just upgrading from a version of macOS prior to Catalina, then this change will affect you.

 In this article, I’ll tell you where macOS stores these files, and give you some tips on managing them.